Diabetes and Gum (Periodontal) Disease

 Gum disease is staged when the dentist assesses it.
 The stages are:

-and correct, consistent care at home help stop gingivitis.
+good care at home help stop gingivitis.

 Mild periodontitis.
 Untreated gingivitis leads to mild periodontitis.
 In this stage of gum disease, gums